Home ยป Recipes ยป Sourdough

 Using a pastry brush, brush the top of the rolls with the egg wash.
 This helps them get that lovely golden brown color.

 Remove the rolls from the oven and top with more butter for an extra shiny finish.
+Serve the sourdough rolls warm or at room temperature.

 How to Store

-Once the rolls are fully cooled, place them in an airtight container or plastic storage bag.
+Once the rolls are fully cooled, place them in an airtight container or storage bag.
 They will keep for 2-3 days at room temperature.

 These sweet potato rolls freeze well, too!
 Once cooled, store them in a zip-lock bag and freeze.
 To thaw, remove from the freezer and bring to room temperature before serving.